Theodore V. Wells, Jr.: Early life and education

 Wells was born in Washington, D.C., on April 28, 1950, and grew up in a rowhouse.
-His mother, who was known as "Ma Wells", was a mail clerk at the U.S. Department of the Navy and his father was a taxi-driver.
-His parents separated when he was young; he was raised by his mother.
-Wells attended Calvin Coolidge High School in Washington, D.C., where he played football as a center.
-He performed well academically and received multiple athletic scholarships to college.
+He has a younger sister, Toni, and several half-brothers and half-sisters on his father's side.
+His mother, Phyllis Wells, was a mail clerk at the U.S. Department of the Navy from Virginia.
+His father, Theodore V. Wells Sr., was a taxi-driver.
+After his parents separated during his childhood, Wells was raised by his mother.
+He graduated from Calvin Coolidge High School in 1968, where he played center for the school's football team.
+In his junior year, he received athletic scholarships to play football at the University of Pittsburgh, Pennsylvania State University, Boston University, and North Carolina A&T State University.